 Introduction to interviewing techniques.
 Professional use of lights, sound and camera for interviews.
-Appropriate questioning to elicit a useful response to your questions.
+Questioning to elicit a useful response.

 Prerequisite: Prospective students must apply to be accepted in the Zaki Gordon Institute for Independent Filmmaking documentary program by submitting a competitive 1000 word essay and successfully completing a personal interview.
-Three lab.